EhsanOrg009/EhsanOrg009/README.md

 ---

-## 🚀 Featured Projects
+## 🚀 Projects

-### 🔍 Advanced TCP Scanner
+- 🔍 Advanced TCP Scanner
-A multi-threaded TCP scanner featuring banner grabbing, ping discovery and concurrent scanning.
+  A multi-threaded TCP scanner with banner grabbing and ping support

-### 🎮 Reflex Game
-A desktop reaction and memory game built with C# and Windows Forms.

-### 📸 Motion Detection with OpenCV
+- 📸 Motion Detection with OpenCV
-A motion detection application developed using Python and OpenCV.
+ A simple yet effective motion detection system built using Python and OpenCV.

----

-## 🎯 Currently Learning

-- Django
-- Computer Networks
-- AI & LLMs
-- System Design

 ---